leonawicz/imgpalr/README.md

 The examples below offer some typical considerations to make when deriving a color palette from an arbitrary image.

+### Three palette types

+In this first set of examples, divergent, qualitative and sequential palettes are generated from the same image and while varying some additional settings.

 ``` r
 library(imgpalr)